jonlpersson/ed-latimore/site/_drafts/derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 It works by creating micro-injuries within the skin.
 These micro-punctures cause blood flow to the area where the roller is used and stimulate collagen production.
 A dermaroller can help treat:

-* Alopecia totalis
+* Alopecia totalis (**complete hair loss of the scalp)**
-* Alopecia universalis
+* Alopecia universalis (complete loss of all hair on the body)
-* Scarring alopecia
+* Scarring alopecia (**inflammatory condition that destroys hair follicles, causing scarring and permanent hair loss**.)
-* Androgenetic alopecia
+* Androgenetic alopecia (the most common form of hair loss that affects most men and even some women)
-* Telogen effluvium
+* Telogen effluvium (excessive shedding of hair)
-* Trichotillomania
+* Trichotillomania (the irresistable urge to pull your hair out)
 * Tinea capitis
 * Pretty much any hair loss.

 The best part is that this is a scientifically verified method for regrowing hair.
 It's also technically a topical treatment, meaning you don't have to worry about hormonal side effects that come with something like finasteride.

+Another benefit of derma rolling is that works just as for men and women.
+This is similar to other non-chemical treatments, like low-level laser light therapy.

-A Randomized Evaluator Blinded Study of the Effect of Microneedling in Androgenetic Alopecia
+## A Randomized Evaluator Blinded Study of the Effect of Microneedling in Androgenetic Alopecia

 A 2013 study titled "[A Randomized Evaluator Blinded Study of Effect of Microneedling in Androgenetic Alopecia."](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3746236/) In that study, they compared hair growth between a group that just used a 5% minoxidil solution and one that used a 5% minoxidil solution along with weekly microneedling sessions.